-fid: Zeek-side ID of the file to operate on; if not given, the file started by the most recent file_begin() will be used function zeek::network_time() : time
+fid: Zeek-side ID of the file to operate on; if not given, the file started by the most recent file\begin() will be used

 '''

 function zeek::forward_packet(identifier: uint32)

 '''

 Inside a packet analyzer, forwards what data remains after parsing the top-level unit on to another analyzer.
 The index specifies the target, per the current dispatcher table.